microsoft/PowerApps-TestEngine/samples/copilotstudiokit/README.md

 The **Power CAT Copilot Studio Kit** is a comprehensive solution designed to automate the testing of custom copilots within the Power Platform.
 This kit primarily focuses on two main use cases: intent accuracy testing and generative answers testing.

-The Power CAT Copilot Studio Kit has user-friendly Model Driven Application that we want to test so that we can ensure that it verifeid the features that empower makers to configure copilots and test sets.
-The features that will need to be tested include various types of Copilot tests, including response exact match, attachments match, topic match (which requires Dataverse enrichment), and generative answers (which require AI Builder for response analysis and Azure Application Insights for details on why an answer was or was not generated).
+The Power CAT Copilot Studio Kit has user-friendly Model Driven Application that we want to test so that we can ensure that it verified the features that empower makers to configure copilots and test sets.
+The features that will need to be tested include various types of Copilot tests, including response exact match, attachments match, topic match (which requires Dataverse enrichment), and generative answers (which requires AI Builder for response analysis and Azure Application Insights for details on why an answer was or was not generated).

 ## What You Need